Israel: Doing business and staying in touch

 English is spoken well by businesspeople and is used out of politeness if non-Israelis are present.
 Social interaction is important, and relaxed lunch meetings or outings may be used to develop trust.

-As Hebrew is read right to left, books, leaflets or folders will also open in reverse.
+As Hebrew is read right to left, books, leaflets or folders open in this orientation.
 Women should wait until a man offers his hand to shake as many religious men do not touch women.

-Agriculture is relatively small (about 6% of GDP) but there has been considerable investment in tourism, which is sensitive to political developments and currently stands at about 6.4% of GDP.
+Agriculture is relatively small but there has been considerable investment in tourism, which is sensitive to political developments.

 High-tech equipment, computer software, cut diamonds, agricultural products, chemicals and textiles.